JJ/github-pr-contains-action/README.md

 # A GitHub action that checks pull requests description and contents [![Basic installation and build checks](https://github.com/JJ/github-pr-contains-action/actions/workflows/install-build-checks.yml/badge.svg)](https://github.com/JJ/github-pr-contains-action/actions/workflows/install-build-checks.yml)[![Check correct version in README](https://github.com/JJ/github-pr-contains-action/actions/workflows/check-v.yml/badge.svg)](https://github.com/JJ/github-pr-contains-action/actions/workflows/check-v.yml)

-This GitHub action checks for the presence/absence of a string or group of strings in the body of the pull request or diff, as well as certain conditions in the PR: number of files changed, and number of lines changed.
+This GitHub action checks for the presence/absence of a string or group of strings in the body of the pull request or the file diffs, as well as certain conditions in the PR: number of files changed, and number of lines changed.

 It uses the GitHub API, so you'll need to provide a token.
 Don't worry, that's built-in.

 ## Using this action

-You would need to put this in a YAML file (`check-pr.yml`, for instance) in the `.github/workflows` directory:
+You would need to put this in a YAML file (`.github/workflows/check-pr.yml`, for instance) in the `.github/workflows` directory:

 ```yaml